 The only local tax for individuals is council tax and it is based on the value of an individual’s home.
 The charge varies from district to district.
 A similar tax applies to secondary residences and is paid by the tenant or the owner-occupier.

-SDRT is charged at 0.5 percent of the actual consideration paid for the securities, rounded to the nearest penny.
+SDRT is charged at 0.5% of the actual consideration paid for the securities, rounded to the nearest penny.

-If an individual purchases the securities by paper (usually applicable for private companies), Stamp Duty is payable.
+If an individual purchases the securities by paper as opposed to paperless (usually applicable for private companies), Stamp Duty is payable (not SDRT).
 Again, the purchaser is responsible for notifying HMRC of the transaction and paying the Stamp Duty.
 Where consideration has been paid, Company Secretaries are not permitted to update the company share register unless they receive a stock transfer form “stamped” by HMRC to confirm the duty has been paid.

-Stamp Duty is payable by the purchaser and is chargeable at 0.5 percent of the actual consideration paid for the shares., rounded down to the nearest GBP5.
+Stamp Duty is payable by the purchaser and is chargeable at 0.5% of the actual consideration paid for the shares rounded down to the nearest GBP5.